Vista Criminal Attorney

 If your matter is resolved by way of a plea you will normally be sentenced by the judge who takes the plea.
 In misdemeanor cases this will usually be the judge in department 1 and you will be sentenced immediately, usually during the morning calendar.
 In most felony cases, sentencing will be set out for 30 days or more to allow the probation department to create a report with sentencing recommendations.
 Most often this will take place in department 6 in the afternoon.

 It is important to be represented by an attorney who is thoroughly familiar with both the procedure and the personalities in the North County Court.
-The attorneys at Ross Law Center have almost three decades of experience specific to North County and are committed to providing the highest level of service to their clients.
+The attorneys at San Diego Criminal Attorney have almost three decades of experience specific to North County and are committed to providing the highest level of service to their clients.

-Call Ross Law Center there is no substitute for experience.
+Call our San Diego Criminal Attorney there is no substitute for experience.

 380 South Melrose Drive #363